QuirkyCort/gears-contributions/worlds/custom-world/Demo/README.md

 This will randomly choose 0 or 1 for the x position.
 If 0 was choosen (...the first option), then for the y position, it will also choose the first option (ie. 2).
+Similarly, if 1 (second option) was choosen for x, then 4 (second option) will also be selected for y.

 This is useful to swap position of two blocks, while ensuring that they don't overlap.